sanchit97/chartrl/README.md

 # ChartRL: Improving Chart understanding in VLMs

 Repo for RL post-training on Chart data.
 We present a small 3 billion chart understanding model which outputs answers AND rationales with no fine-tuning or distilling reasoning traces from larger frontier LLMs.
-Currently the models are based on Qwen2.5VL-3billion.
+Currently the models are based on Qwen2.5VL (3 billion).

 The design hinges on training VLMs using GRPO with verifiable rewards.
 The training data is sampled from train sets of - ChartQA, PlotQA, FigQA and ChartFC.